-Based on the audit report and corresponding management letter submitted by the audit firm, IAIG assessed the management of the project as satisfactory, which means, "The assessed governance arrangements, risk management practices and controls were adequately established and functioning well.
-Issues identified by the audit, if any, are unlikely to affect the achievement of the objectives of the audited entity/area".
+Based on the audit report and corresponding management letter submitted by the audit firm, IAIG assessed the management of the project as satisfactory which means, "The assessed governance arrangements, risk management practices and controls were established and functioning, and no need for improvement".
 The details of the audit results are presented in Tables 1 and 2.